Kilchattan Bay, Bute

 Kilchattan Bay developed as a holiday resort in the late Victorian period, like many places on Bute.
 Steamers brought holidaymakers from Glasgow to a newly constructed wooden pier.
 The St Blane's Hotel (now a holiday cottage) was built to accommodate these tourists.

-The last regularly scheduled steamer left Kilchattan Bay in 1955 and the pier was closed and was eventually destroyed.
-The original stone pier still remains in use, and once welcomed Queen Elizabeth II and Prince Philip on a visit.
+The last regularly scheduled steamer left Kilchattan Bay in 1955 and the pier was closed and was eventually destroyed, but not before it welcomed Queen Elizabeth II and Prince Philip on a visit in 1958.

 The old church in Kilchattan Bay dates to 1895.
 It is built in traditional Victorian Gothic style, of red sandstone with ashlar dressings.
 The exterior highlight is a large rose window in Geometric Gothic design under the front gable.
 The former church is now a dwelling.